CM-IV/profusion/README.md

 <br />

-Cornucopia is a tool powered by [`rust-postgres`](https://github.com/sfackler/rust-postgres) designed to generate type-checked Rust interfaces from your PostgreSQL queries.
+profusion is a tool powered by [`rust-postgres`](https://github.com/sfackler/rust-postgres) designed to generate type-checked Rust interfaces from your PostgreSQL queries.
 It works by preparing your queries against an actual database and then running an extensive validation suite on them.
 Once the queries are prepared and validated, Rust code is generated into a module, which can be imported and used in your project.

 The basic premise is thus to:
 1. Write your PostgreSQL queries.
-2. Use Cornucopia to generate Rust code.
+2. Use profusion to generate Rust code.
 3. Use the generated code in your project.

-Compared to other Rust database interfaces, Cornucopia's approach has the benefits of being simple to understand while also generating code that is both ergonomic and free of heavy macros or complex generics.
-Since Cornucopia generates plain Rust structs, you can also easily build upon the generated items.
+Compared to other Rust database interfaces, profusion's approach has the benefits of being simple to understand while also generating code that is both ergonomic and free of heavy macros or complex generics.
+Since profusion generates plain Rust structs, you can also easily build upon the generated items.

 Here are some defining features:
 * SQL-first.
 Your SQL is the only source of truth.
 No intricate ORM.